franzbu/EnhancedSpaces.spoon/README.md

 }
 ```

-Now you can assign the hyper key to any of the functions in SpaceHammer, for example, 'modifierMS':
+Now you can assign your newly created hyper key to any of the functions in SpaceHammer, for example, 'modifierMS':

 ```lua